moxious/ottoman-contributions/README.md

 We use promises heavily, and we'd love to see a promisified Ottoman rather than using callbacks.
 In some cases we use `Promise.promisify`, but it'd be nice to explore options for making a native promises option.

-## Deferred Indexes

-Not entirely sure what causes the "one-by-one" index creation but with n1ql indexes, but I can replicate it.
-Interested in exploring deferred index building.

 ### Query-defined methods on model instances